eduNEXT/atlas-ansible-utils/README.md

 ## Extract and Restore databases:

 The procedure involves extracting specific databases, creating backups of each, and subsequently restoring them into a new database.
 A list of databases to process will be compiled, and for each, a backup will be created followed by a restoration.
 The outcome will be a new database named after the original with an appended suffix.
-For instance, if the original database is named `edxapp`, the new database will be called `edxapp_clone`, containing the data from the original database.
+For example, if the original database is named `edxapp`, the new database will be called `edxapp_clone`, containing the data from the original database.

 This process will be carried out using the `admin` user for MySQL and Mongo, which must have the necessary permissions to perform these operations.